 The best part of course is her fun nose!!

-1. I drew a template for a witch's head and nose on green paper and a witch's hat on black paper and Luke cut them out.
-I also used a shredder to make small orange strips for the witch's hair.
-If you don't have a shredder you can just cut strips yourself.
+1. I drew a template for a witch's head and nose on our green paper and a witch's hat on black paper and my son cut them out.
+I also used an old shredder to make the small orange strips for the witch's hair.
+You can just cut small orange strips from your orange paper yourself though.

 2. The nose requires an adult to help attach it.
-Hold the nose up to the face where you want it attached and use a craft knife to make a slit along the nose.
+Hold the nose up to the face where you want it attached and use a craft knife to make a slit on the face alongside the nose.

 3. Push the nose through the slit in the paper.